Sustainable Business with phiyond: Key Milestones

 The political instruments that are intended to enable the Climate Neutrality Building Strategy have an impact on the housing situation of those affected, the costs of housing and, as a result, the affordability of housing, as well.
 The social compatibility and acceptability of these instruments will require relief mechanisms, especially for low-income households. adelphi examined these mechanisms as part of the report.
 They include:

 Financing the decarbonisation of the building sector in a socially responsible manner also requires innovation.
-A number of financing options appear promising but are not yet widespread in Germany, including on-bill models, the property assessed clean energy model and green leases. adelphi has reviewed and evaluated these models and their use in Germany on the basis of previous adelphi projects such as “RenOnBill“.
+A number of financing options appear promising but are not yet widespread in Germany, including on-bill models, the property assessed clean energy model and green leases. adelphi research has reviewed and evaluated these models and their use in Germany on the basis of previous adelphi projects such as “RenOnBill“.